freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to change working directory to previous one
+Script that list all files including hidden ones which begins with period characters in the current directory, parent of the working directory and the /boot directory in long format